Hammad-Izhar/space-site/README.md

 -   Add custom rotation/position/size settings for each planet?
 -   Height maps for the terrestrial planets would be cool!
 -   Better lighting/colors/textures?
+-   Instead of the moon and the earth seperate, have the moon orbit around the earth to scale?

 ## `data/`